wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 clientConfig.requestInterceptors = [ basicAuth, customHeader ]
 ```

-We don't recommend you to implement `PA2HttpRequestInterceptor` protocol on your own.
-The interface allows you to tweak the requests created in the `PowerAuthSDK`, but also gives you an opportunity to break the things.
+We don't recommend implementing the `PA2HttpRequestInterceptor` protocol on your own.
+The interface allows you to tweak the requests created in the `PowerAuthSDK` but also gives you an opportunity to break things.
 So, rather than create your own interceptor, contact us and describe what use-case is missing.
-Also keep in mind, that the interface may change in the future.
-We can guarantee the API stability of public classes implementing this interface, but not the stability of interface itself.
+Also, keep in mind that the interface may change in the future.
+We can guarantee the API stability of public classes implementing this interface, but not the stability of the interface itself.